EvanGee/ComfyUI_remote_access/README.md

 # ComfyUI remote access script
-This script is used to send a workflow to a ComfyUI remote instance and download the resulting images and video without having to save the images and download them manually.
+This script is used to send a workflow to a ComfyUI remote instance and download the resulting images and video without having to save the images and download them manually. (hint, extend the script! add it to your scripting workflow!)

 1) This script will download the images/video from the the 'preview' section of ComfyUI, you need to use the default ComfyUI preview node: